 While you are treating them, always keep in mind that it might take time for them to heal with most of them requiring at least several weeks before anything noticeable happens.

-These supposed teenage skin problems is best treated with medical treatments.
-Dr. Tyng Tan of Aesthetics and Hair Clinic in Singapore is renowned for her long experience in understanding and treating the delicateness of the Asian skin.
+These supposed teenage skin problems are remedied with medical treatments.
+Dr. Tyng Tan of Aesthetics and Hair Clinic in Singapore has experience in understanding and treating the delicateness of the Asian skin.
 Dr. Tan offers skin rejuvenating treatments that will leave your skin smooth and pimple-free.